-Yesterday an Executive Order was signed that, among other things, starts the process of rolling back the Clean Power Plan.
+In March of 2017, an Executive Order was signed that, among other things, starts the process of rolling back the Clean Power Plan.
 In light of that, we review what the Clean Power Plan is, what are its goals, why were the emissions reductions established, and finally how the Power Sector Emissions Index will help track the carbon intensity of electricity before and after this Executive Order.

 A Power Sector Carbon Index that Tracks An Energy Transition